roshankosare/mnist-classification-project/readme.md

 This command will automaticaly run training pipeline.
 It will run all the steps in training
 1. Ingest data: This step will download data from source url and create train.csv and test.csv

-2. Taining model: This step will create the model and do training and then save model in artifacts/models/model/h5
+2. Training model: This step will create the model and do training and then save model in artifacts/models/model/h5

 3. Evaluate model: This step will load trained model from directory and will evaluate trainig model.